RANDOM ACTIONS:

 RANDOM STARTERS:

-how to gain
+how to reduce

 RANDOM TRAITS: